 I have been talking about the spiritualization of struggle because movement culture can be very transactional and hate is a commodity.
 I keep asking how do we keep making offerings that build each other up?
 Our healing models are based on the individual, so the ultimate goal of my work is in building alternative spaces that build people up.

-How do you stay outraged and engaged?
+How do you stay engaged?